QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 sudo pciutils vim-minimal less tcpdump telnet psmisc nmap nmap-ncat usbutils

-*Notes*: nmap can be used to discover a network (nmap -sP [network]), especially if you are inside a Microsoft network, because your AppVM will be protected/NATted behind Qubes firewall (microsoft / home network are heavily using autodiscovery technologies which require to be in the same local network (no firewall/no NAT), eg: your printer.
+*Notes*: nmap can be used to discover a network (nmap -sP [network]), especially if you are inside a Microsoft network, because your AppVM will be protected/NATted behind Qubes firewall (Microsoft / home network are heavily using autodiscovery technologies which require to be in the same local network (no firewall/no NAT), eg: your printer).

 Some recommendation here: check your current network using the Network manager applet (eg: 192.168.1.65).
-Then run nmap in your current AppVM/TemplateVM to search for the selected printer/equipement: nmap -sP 192.168.1.-.
-Don't forget to allow temporarily the Qubes Firewall if you are inside a TemplateVM.
+Then run nmap in your current AppVM/TemplateVM to search for the selected printer/equipment: nmap -sP 192.168.1.-.
+Don't forget to temporarily allow traffic via the Qubes Firewall if you are inside a TemplateVM.

 Administration (undocumented)
 -------------------------------------------------